Israel Experience High School Scholarship Program

 The Jewish United Fund and the Naftali Steinfeld Memorial Scholarship Fund offer scholarships based on financial need for high school students participating in approved Israel experience programs.
 The purpose of the Israel Experience High School Scholarship Program is to strengthen Jewish identity and nourish greater understanding and commitment to Israel and to the Chicago Jewish community.

-Eligibility requirements & guidelines
+Eligibility requirements and guidelines

 - Applicant must demonstrate financial need.